liujoshua/web-mpower-2/src/content/PrivacyPolicy.md

 Effective date: &lt;Date&gt;

+# _THIS PRIVACY POLICY IS FOR ELEVATEMS AND NEEDS TO BE UPDATED_

 Sage Bionetworks (“Sage Bionetworks, “we,” or “us”) is a 501(c)(3) nonprofit biomedical research organization in the United States.